Jaytru1997/fintech-dashboard/README.md

 # Fintech Dashboard

-A complete, production-ready Next.js (TypeScript) frontend for a fintech dashboard that communicates with a NestJS/Mongoose backend API.
+Frontend for a fintech dashboard that communicates with a NestJS/Mongoose backend API.
 The frontend integrates all backend endpoints, features a modern UI with responsive design, and includes robust state management, smooth animations, error handling, and best practices for performance, accessibility, and maintainability.

 ## Features